White City Greyhounds: 1960s

 announcing that the architects plans were already drawn up.
 The future of the stadium was unknown.

 1970s

-Patricias Hope won his second Derby and Sherrys Prince won his third consecutive Grand National victory in 1972, an added bonus for White City was the fact that his trainer Colin West had recently joined the track.
+Patricias Hope won his second Derby and Sherrys Prince won his third consecutive Grand National victory in 1972, an added bonus for White City was that his trainer Colin West had recently joined the track.
 West and the Cambridgeshire competition had transferred from the recently closed West Ham Stadium.
 In 1972 GRA Director of racing Major Percy Brown retired after 40 years in the sport, his replacement was the Arthur Aldridge.
 In 1975 the track switched to metres under the supervision of RM Bob Rowe.

 1981-1984

 During 1982 Bob Rowe relinquished his position to take up the role of chief racing manager of the GRA with John Collins brought in as the new RM.
 Also in 1982 trainer Joe Pickering (who joined the track in 1956) retired as did Colin West leaving White City two trainers short.
 They appointed Graham Mann and Frank Melville.
 Randy Singleton retired soon after.